JakeJing/python-notebook-atom/README.md

     atom.commands.dispatch(editor, 'editor:move-line-up')
     atom.commands.dispatch(editor, 'editor:move-line-down')
 ```
-With this pre-defined action, I simply map a key combination (**shift-cmd**) to execute the action.  **Note:** this only works when the current line is not the last line of code, or it is not directly followed by a blank line.
+With this pre-defined action, I simply map a key combination (**shift-cmd**) to execute the action.  **Note:** this only works when the current line is not the last line of code, and it is not directly followed by a blank line.

 ```cson
 'atom-workspace':